PenTestical/linpwn/README.md

 # LINPWN COLLECTION

-Collection of useful Linux privilege escalation exploits in 2022, which worked during pentest engagements.
+Collection of useful Linux privilege escalation exploits in 2022, which worked like a charm during pentest engagements.

 ## PwnKit: Local Privilege Escalation Vulnerability Discovered in polkit’s pkexec (CVE-2021-4034)